kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 <h2>You need to know CSS better than you may think</h2>
 Generally speaking, CSS is easier and more manageable than JavaScript.
 But hiring managers expect front web developers to have above-average CSS knowledge.

 The integrity of CSS codebase can deteriorate over time.
-Developers can come and go from a project, adding lots of sloppy CSS quick-fixes before they go...this cycle repeats itself over and over.
+Developers come and go from a project, adding lots of sloppy CSS quick-fixes before they go...this cycle repeats itself over and over.

 An employable web developer is expected to know how to deal (and fix) this sloppy code.
 Lots of interviewers I met either expected me to understand advanced CSS concepts like <a href="https://getbootstrap.com/docs/3.3/css/#grid-responsive-resets">using Bootstrap pulls in a responsive layout</a> and design patterns like <a href="http://getbem.com/">BEM</a>.

 But <em>almost</em> every interviewer I spoke to wanted a firm understanding of CSS preprocessor like <a href="http://sass-lang.com/">Sass</a> and <a href="http://lesscss.org/">Less</a>.
 Almost all companies have at least one of these tools implemented in their codebase expect new hires to use them immediately with no issues...

 <em><strong>UPDATE</strong>: In this post's previous version, I said that some developers told me they can do without preprocessors but think this attitude weakens their employability.
-Both new AND old developers that continue to tell me this and, frankly, it really ticks me off.
+Both new AND old developers continue to tell me this and, frankly, it really ticks me off.
 I'm going to implement some tough-love here: all developers need CSS preprocessor skills...those without them are significantly less employable.</em>

 <h2>About those tech questions...</h2>
+The Zach Holman article discusses how interviewers at startups want interviewees to provide the specific answers to "trick" questions.
+But the answers either way don't mean that an experienced developer can't figure things out once they start working.

+Holman's right: I once worked with two experienced developers that had to learn <a href="https://emberjs.com/">Ember</a> from the ground up.
+They did this, got good with Ember over the course of a year and were STILL on Stack Overflow, looking for answers on how to solve specific problems.

+They solved those problems.
+This is because web developers are "engineers" at their core, and solving problems is key job characteristic of an engineer.

+Both startups and traditional companies must put interview subjects through <em>some</em> sort of test to gauge their tech knowledge.
+But they're kidding themselves if the pass on a candidate that they gave a wrong answer to a trick question.

 <h2>Go above and beyond your answers to those questions</h2>
+Still, you're

 <h2>Coding bootcamps have affected the hiring process</h2>